jdebloat/jshrink/scripts/README.txt

 Copy the desired experiment run from "experiment_scripts" to the root directory, and execute.

+Before running, please ensure a copy of "jshrink-app-1.0-SNAPSHOT-jar-with-dependencies.jar" is within the current directory.
+If not, go to "../reachability-analysis", compile project and copy "../reachability-analysis/jshrink-app/target/jshrink-app-1.0-SNAPSHOT-jar-with-dependencies.jar" to the current directory.

 The script will run JShrink on all projects stated in the "work_list.dat" file, and output to "size_data.csv".